jwalkerbg/i100007/README.md

 1. Rename `src/pymodule` to `src/my_application_module_name` by

     `git mv pymodule application_module_name`
-2. Edit `pyproject.py`.
+1. Edit `pyproject.py`.
 Change `pymodule` to the real application name.

-3. Edit other parts of `pyproject.py` as needed for the application.
+1. Edit other parts of `pyproject.py` as needed for the application.
+1. Edit imports in `.py` files to use new `application_module_name`.

-4. Do not change following sections:
+1. Do not change following sections:

     * `[build-system]`
     * `[tool.setuptools]`